 DIY Dishwasher Detergent

-I’ve been using this DIY dishwasher detergent recipe for over a year, and I can recommend it: for cost, convenience, and effectiveness.
-I’ll admit that when we got busy over the holidays I took advantage of a few “store bought” dishwasher soap deals, but I’m ready to make a new batch of this homemade dishwasher detergent and get back to using it.
+This DIY dishwasher detergent recipe was tested in my home for over a year, and I can recommend it: for cost, convenience, and effectiveness.
 I love how, when I have this on hand, dishwasher soap is off my list of things I need to deal-hunt for!

 Most other recipes out there for homemade dishwasher detergent doubled the quantities in this recipe, but I started with a small batch to make sure it would work in my dishwasher and with my water.
 I’d recommend starting with these proportions at first, and if it works well, go ahead and double or triple it for future batches.
 I keep mine handy in a 1-quart Ziploc container with a 1 TBSP measuring spoon in it.
 Without further ado…